guardian/mobile-purchases/README.md

 In addition to writing to the subscriptions Dynamo table, the Feast lambdas also attempt to link to a user by reading a custom field from the receipt data which is exchanged with Braze for an Identity ID.
 This is then written to the user-subscriptions table.
 The live apps do not work this way and the user-subscriptions record is added by the link lambdas (see below).

+### Linking

+The mobile apps link an In App Purchase with a Guardian user by calling the link endpoints.
+The user must be signed in for this to happen.
+For the live apps this is the only way users are linked to subscriptions.
+For Feast, this endpoint is _sometimes_ called as there are cases where the linking cannot happen using the receipt data (e.g. promo codes on iOS).

 ![Mobile Purchases Architecture](mobile-purchases-architecture.png)

+In some cases the subscription is queued for processing by pushing to the subscriptions-to-fetch SQS queues.

 [Diagram source](https://docs.google.com/drawings/d/1C3-YcIdq4OZBbl5zouHKzJLWgRBtR89yCO9CHCGGkAQ/edit)